Writ Large

 - Trinh Minh-ha, Woman, Native, Other

-My research explores how individuals and social subjects come into being, focusing on the conditions under which they flourish or on the other hand.
-I’m interested in bringing together the structural and psychological aspects of false consciousness, thinking about coloniality in critical theoretical encounters, and understanding the ways race and gender get reinscribed in and through certain forms of social organization.
+My research explores how individual and social subjects come into being, focusing on the economic conditions under which this all happens.
+I’m interested in bringing together the structural and psychological aspects of subject formation, thinking about coloniality and gender in critical theoretical encounters, and better understanding the ways neoliberalism is involved with both.